Introduction

 Operating system

 Debian 6 is the current stable version so you don't have to worry about end of life.
-But for older version, it is always important to check if the version is still supported to know if new vulnerabilities will be patched.
-For example, the previous version of Debian (Lenny) is not supported since February 2012 (http://wiki.debian.org/DebianLenny).
+But for old versions, it's always important to check if the version is still supported to know if new vulnerabilities will be patched.
+For example, the previous version of Debian (Lenny) is no longer supported since February 2012 (https://wiki.debian.org/DebianLenny).

 Kernel